 - Increased pressure in the abdomen walls due to health conditions like chronic cough and constipation

-- In some cases, pregnancy is found to be a cause for inguinal hernia due to the excessive pressure on the abdomen that weakens the muscles
+- In some cases, pregnancy is found to be a cause of inguinal hernia due to the excessive pressure on the abdomen that weakens the muscles.

 Symptoms of Inguinal Hernia

 Although the symptoms may vary between individuals, the following are the common inguinal hernia symptoms.

 - A bulge on either side of the pubic bone area becomes more apparent when the individual is upright, particularly during a cough or strain

 - A sensation of pain or burning in the bulge